 Often, it is impossible to go through large, reputable financial service providers to receive finance and many people try (wisely) to avoid loan shark agencies.
-This makes peer to peer lending one of the best options for gaining finance.
+Therefore this makes peer to peer lending one of the best options for gaining finance.

 What is peer to peer lending?

 The lender earns a profit from the borrower in the way of interest.
-The terms and conditions of the transaction, including interest rates, amount and whether there is an expiration period on the loan, will be decided by the lender and borrower with the help of a person to person lending company.
+So the terms and conditions of the transaction, including interest rates, amount and whether there is an expiration period on the loan, will be decided by the lender and borrower.
+With the help of a person to person lending company.

 Because of this, the terms and conditions of the transaction are flexible and dependent on the needs and requirements of the parties involved.

 What is peer to peer lending usually used to finance?

-What do peer to peer lending firms do?
+What do lending firms do?

 Peer to peer lending firms do not act as the lender of the money.
-They simply provide a platform for successful and safe peer to peer lending between individuals.
+They simply provide a platform for successful and safe lending between individuals.

 What makes this lending work?

 Studies show that lenders are less likely to fail to make payments to people they consider to be in their own community or social group.
 There is also often social pressure for lenders to hold true to their payment agreements.

 Where can you find a scheme like this to borrow from?

-There are many peer to peer lending firms who will either put you in touch with a lender or a borrower (depending on whether you want to lend or borrow money) or help you to work out the terms and conditions of an agreement with a lender or borrower you have already found.
+There are many peer to peer lending firms in South Africa who will either put you in touch with a lender or a borrower.
+(Depending on whether you want to lend or borrow money).
+Or help you to work out the terms and conditions of an agreement with a lender or borrower you have already found.

 There are, of course, many more companies available.
-It is essential to find a reputable company that is honest, has experience and the correct training and that has your best interests at heart.
+So it is essential to find a reputable company that is honest, has experience and the correct training and that has your best interests at heart.